Understanding Shale Gas Development

 Stages of the SGD Process

 Energy companies search for underground reservoirs of oil or natural gas using mapping, geological clues, seismic testing, and other methods.
-This process can take weeks to months.

 Leasing and permitting

-Well development & drilling
+Well pad development

 Other SGD Infrastructure